yosun/napkinmatic/README.md

 #### Endpoint URLs

  - Napkinmatic Begin (NB) - accepts POST parameters `image` and `prompt`
- - Napkinmatic Callback (NC) - this is polled as the results are being processed, return `status: success` in the JSON format defined below for `CallbackClass`. `output` is a url array of images.
-(The controlnet demo app uses output[1] by default)
+ - Napkinmatic Callback (NC) - this is polled as the results are being processed, return `status: success` in the JSON format defined below for `CallbackClass`. `output` is an array of url to images.
+(The controlnet demo app uses `output[1]` by default)

 ````
 public class CallbackClass